 TV Programs and DVDs

 This section of the Mega-Disaster Planner provides detailed notes gleaned from Bradford Angier's classic How to Stay Alive in the Woods, Matt Stein's When Technology Fails, Myke Hawke's Green Beret Survival Manual, Bear Grylls' Man vs. Wild TV series, and other sources listed in the gray box on the right.
 Feel free to copy and paste all four pages into a text file, and then add the material to your survival binder.
 (Use the green menu above right if you'd prefer to skip to a specific topic.
 Otherwise, start below.
 Each page of this tutorial will link to the next one in order.

-R for Rescue: In a typical situation, you might devise a plan for alerting friends of the authorities of your location, whether by a signal fire, leaving signs on the ground, or sticking a note in a bottle and throwing it into the sea.
-(Of course, in a doomsday scenario you may not be expecting a rescue or even want anyone to know where you are.
+R for Rescue: In the typical scenario of getting lost, you might devise a plan for getting help, whether by setting a signal fire, leaving signs on the ground, or sticking a note in a bottle and throwing it into the sea.
+(Of course, in a doomsday scenario you may not be expecting a rescue or even want anyone to know where you are. )

 W for Water: Locating water quickly is essential, since survival without it is limited to about three days.

 F for Fire and Food: Building a fire provides warmth, protection from predators, and a way to decontaminate or sterilize germs in food and water.
 Although you can probably survive two to three weeks without eating, you'll still make better progress on full stomach.